Mostafa Chamran: Marriages

-Chamran led an infantry unit during the Iran–Iraq War and received two wounds in his left leg by shrapnel from a mortar shell.
-However, he refused to leave his unit.
-He was killed in Dehlavieh on 21 June 1981 as the war was raging on.
-His death was regarded as "suspicious" and the related details have remained unclear.
-Chamran was buried in the Behesht-e Zahra cemetery in Tehran.
+Chamran married an American woman, Tamsen Keyston, in 1961.
+They had four children together before divorcing in the early 1970s; one of them, a son named Jamal, died at the age of three in a pool drowning accident in 1973.

+During his time in Lebanon, Chamran remarried a Lebanese woman, Ghada Jaber, who was also a member of the Amal Movement.

 Legacy

-Ayatullah Khomeini publicly proclaimed Chamran as a "proud commander of Islam".
-Chamran was posthumously given a hero status, and many buildings and streets in Iran and Lebanon were named for him, as well as a major expressway.
-In 2012, Mohsen Alavi Pour published Chamran's biography.
+Ayatollah Khomeini publicly proclaimed Chamran as a "proud commander of Islam".
+Chamran was posthumously honoured by having buildings and streets in Iran and Lebanon named after him, including a major expressway.
 A species of moth was named after him in 2013.

+Media

-Nick Robinson published an English biography of Chamran in the United Kingdom in 2013, 22: Not a new lifestyle for those who thirst for humanity!.
+In 2012, Mohsen Alavipour published a Persian-language biography of Chamran.
+The next year, an English-language biography of Chamran titled 22: Not a new lifestyle for those who thirst for humanity! was published in the United Kingdom.

-In 2014 a film named Che (Persian: چ) directed by Ebrahim Hatamikia, was released to honour Chamran; the film portrays two days of Chamran's life after the Islamic Revolution.

-In 2017 Iranian film director Reza Mirkarimi made an animated film about Chamran.
+In 2014, a film titled Che (Persian: چ), directed by Ebrahim Hatamikia, was released to honour Chamran.
+The film portrays two days in Chamran's life following the Iranian Revolution.
+In 2017, Reza Mirkarimi produced an animated film about Chamran.